Modelling of pH and inorganic aluminium after termination of liming in 3000 Swedish lakes

 Significant resources are spent on counteracting the effects of acidification, mainly by liming.
-Due to a lower sulphur and nitrogen deposition in Europe and North America, authorities are reducing liming, changing directives and strategies for remediation.
+Due to lower S and N deposition in Europe and North America, authorities are changing directives and strategies for remediation and reducing liming.
 However, as the acid-base buffer capacity differs in different water bodies, the desirable reduction of the lime dose is variable.
-In this study, a geochemical model is used to predict pH and inorganic monomeric aluminium (Ali) when liming reduced and finally terminated in the 3 000 Swedish lakes that have been subject to liming.
-The model used estimations of Ca and Mg concentrations not affected by liming based upon the Ca/Mg ratio in nearby unlimed reference lakes.
-For modelling of pH and inorganic aluminium we used the geochemical model program Visual MINTEQ including the Stockholm Humic Model recently calibrated for Swedish fresh water.
-The predictions were confirmed by results from six monitored lakes, in which liming had been terminated.
-The use of geochemical modelling proved to be a promising tool for the calculation of accurate lime requirements in acid waters.
-For simulations in which liming was completely terminated, the pH value decreased with, on average, 0.9 pH units to pH 5.9, whereas Ali increased with 18 μg L-1 to 31 μg L-1.
-If liming was reduced by half, the pH would drop only 0.3 pH units and Aliwould increase with 2 μg L-1.
-Lakes in the south-western part of Sweden were predicted to reach a lower pH and higher Ali, as could be expected due to their larger historical S deposition.
-The results indicate that liming can be terminated in certain areas and be reduced without large pH reductions in the fresh water.
+In this study, a geochemical model is used to predict pH and inorganic monomeric Al (Ali) when liming is reduced and finally terminated in the 3000 Swedish lakes currently treated with lime.
+To estimate Ca and Mg concentrations not affected by liming for use in the model, the Ca/Mg ratio in nearby unlimed reference lakes was used.
+For the modelling of pH and inorganic Al the Visual MINTEQ program including the Stockholm Humic Model recently calibrated for Swedish fresh water was used.
+The predictions were validated with modelling results from six monitored lakes, in which liming had been terminated.
+The use of geochemical modelling appeared to be a promising tool for the calculation of accurate lime requirements in acid waters.
+For simulations in which liming was completely terminated, the pH value decreased by, on average, 1 pH unit to pH 5.7, whereas Ali increased by 17 mu g L (1) to 32 mu g L (1).
+If liming was reduced by half, the pH would drop only 0.3 pH units and Ali would increase by 2 mu g L (1).
+Lakes in the south-western part of Sweden were predicted to reach a lower pH and higher Ali, which would be expected due to their greater historical S deposition.
+The results indicate that liming can be terminated in certain areas and in other areas be reduced without increases in the lake acidity.